Noob – noun, informal – a person who is inexperienced in a particular sphere or activity.

 With this being a BEGINNERS guide to nutrition, my suggestion is do not worry about meal timing.
 Eat when you are hungry, stop when you are full.
 Drink about a gallon of water per day.
 Try your best to be mindful of your mood, energy levels, and cognitive ability.
 If you notice you are feeling groggy or lethargic, it’s probably a sign that you need to drink water or eat some of your pre-made meals/snacks.
 If you stick to that, you won’t have a huge problem staying full, energetic, and healthy.

 Here is a general sample of my day.
-I use this sample often when speaking with clients about nutrition goals and it seems to be a reasonable, practical, and sustainable plan for those who have full time jobs.
-I am a 195 pound, 36 year old male, who exercises 4-5 days per week for 1-2 hours.
+I use this sample often when speaking with clients about nutrition goals and it seems to be a reasonable, practical, and sustainable plan for those with busy schedules.
+I am a 195 pound, 38 year old male, who exercises 4-5 days per week for 1-2 hours.
 Exercise consists of weight lifting and CrossFit style workouts.
 You may need to add or subtract the amount of food you are eating based on your individual body type and lifestyle.
 I’d love to help you figure out what your individual needs are!

 Meal 1 – 4 whole hardboiled eggs, 1 piece toast with almond butter, 1 apple.
 I eat this while I am driving to work since I wake up at the ass crack of dawn.